vikinganalytics/vibium-api-docs/README.md

 Plese note that under `data` field you upload measurements for the corresponding channel name `acc_x` that you specified in step 1.
 The duration is specified in seconds.
 The timestamp is specified in milliseconds from epoch.

-Repead step 2 for every measurements that you want to submit for the source.
+Repeat step 2 for every measurements that you want to submit for the source.
 We need at least 20 to run the analysis.

-3. analyze source behaviour
+3. Analyze source behaviour.

 ```
 curl -X 'POST' \